Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions

-A crucial distinction of our synthetic lattice is that its unique long-range interaction is naturally diagonal in Bloch momentum space, eliminating the need to assume a single Bloch component as in real-space lattices.
-Although this interaction breaks the chiral symmetry of the full Hamiltonian, the dynamical Hamiltonian $\hat{H}_\text{eff}(k)$, satisfying $\sigma_z \hat{H}_\text{eff}(k) \sigma_z=-\hat{H}_\text{eff}(k)-4g\rho_0$, effectively recovers chiral symmetry when considering a fixed density $\hat{n}_k=\rho_0$ and neglecting a constant energy shift.
+A crucial feature of our synthetic lattice is that its unique long-range interaction is naturally diagonal in Bloch momentum space, making $k$ a good quantum number and eliminating the need for additional assumptions required in real-space lattices.
+Although this interaction breaks the chiral symmetry of the full Hamiltonian, the dynamical Hamiltonian $\hat{H}_\text{eff}(k)$, satisfying $\sigma_z \hat{H}_\text{eff}(k) \sigma_z=-\hat{H}_\text{eff}(k)-4g{\hat n_k}$, effectively recovers chiral symmetry when considering a fixed {particle number $\langle\hat n_k\rangle=\rho_0$ for all modes $k$} and neglecting the constant energy shift.